 Raw data is hard to understand and boring even when you do understand what you are looking at.
 Yet, understanding the data is how to paint a picture of your marketing strategy so you can see where to focus your attention.

 Make an effort to have the data processed in a way that it can be used and understood so you can make better decisions about your marketing.

-the data, then you are always just shooting in the dark.
+Without the data, then you are always just shooting in the dark.

 5 – Not understanding trends

 In the same vein of understanding data, you need to see what the current trends are to be able to pivot your strategy.

 If you notice your competitors are using more user generated content on their social media and are seeing high engagement, then you need to be doing the same.
 Things happens fast and new ideas are taking off so be ahead of the curve when you can.